NomadCode33/Rondonia-Land-Cover-Change/README.md

-# Rondonia Land Cover Change from 1992 to 2020
+# Terazon: Visualizing Land Cover Change in Rondonia
-An interactive app highlighting the land cover change in Rondonia, detailing the transition from forest to cropland and urban areas from 1992 to 2020 due to deforestation.
+An interactive app visualizing land cover change in Rondônia, Brazil, from 1992 to 2020, emphasizing the transformation of forested areas into cropland and urban zones due to ongoing deforestation.
+Designed to inform environmental researchers, policymakers, and the public, the app presents temporal trends and spatial patterns to support awareness and conservation efforts.

 <img alt = "Rondonia Land Cover Change GIF" img src="./Rondonia Land Cover Change from 1992 to 2020 Emeka Emeche - Google Chrome 2024-06-13 20-58-03.gif"/>